ssagastume11/forest-vs-grassland-analysis/README.md

 # forest-vs-grassland-analysis
 "Forest vs. Grassland Bird Distribution Analysis" This project exams bird species distributions in forest and grassland habitats using NCRN LAND Bird Monitoring data (2007-2017).
 It explores species richness, abundance, and habitat differences to support conservation efforts.

+# Introduction
+Bird populations serve as essential indicators of ecosystem health.
+This study examines bird species distributions within grassland habitats in the National Capital Region (NCR) using data from the NCRN LAND Bird Monitoring Data (2007 - 2017) dataset.
+By analyzing species richness, abundance, and habitat preferences, this study provides insights that can inform conservation strategies and land management practices.

+# Scenario
+Over a span of ten years, bird observations were systematically recorded across national parks in the National Capital Region.
+Initially, surveys focused on forest environments, but monitoring efforts expanded to include grassland sites in 2014.
+The goal is to compare the diversity and abundance of bird species in grassland environments and identify key conservation needs.

+# Ask
+## Business Problem
+How do bird species distributions vary within grassland habitats, and what conservation measures can be implemented to support bird populations in these areas?

+## Key Questions
+* What are the most common bird species in grassland habitats?
+* How does species richness compare to other habitats?
+* Are certain bird species particularly abundant or rare in grasslands?
+* What trends emerge when visualizing species distributions in grasslands?